PitelVonSacek/PerMSO/README.md

   input.

 - `generate_basis.py`: Calculates the basis of given class.
-It currently supports only geometric grid classes without any extra conditions.
+It currently supports only geometric grid classes without any extra conditions given as a matrix with 1, -1 and 0 entries.

 - `get_class.py`: Takes yaml filename and optionally a name of class in the file and prints the description of corresponding class.
 Prints the first